Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Market Impact Games

 The \cite{luo_schied} model is an extension of the \cite{schied2018market} model where $J$ risk-averse traders want to trade the same asset.
 The unaffected price process $S_t^0$ is always assumed to be a right continuous martingale in a suitable filtered probability space $(\Omega,\F,(\F_t)_{t\geq0},\p)$ and it is also required that $S_{\cdot}^0$ is a square-integrable process.
 As before, let $\T=\{t_0,t_1,\ldots,t_N\}$ be the trading time grid.
 Consistently with the previous notation, we denote with $\Xi=(\xi_{j,k})\in \R^{J\times (N+1)}$ the matrix of all strategies, where $\xi_{j,k}$ is the order flow of agent $j$ at time $t_k$, so that the affected price process is defined as

 where $G$ is the decay kernel.
+When comparing markets with a variable number of agents, differently from \cite{luo_schied}, we will assume that the function $G$ can depend on $J$ (\cite{Bagnoli,coimpact}, see below).
 The generalization of admissible strategy is straightforward, indeed if $X_{j}$ denotes the inventory of the $j$-th agent, $\Xi$ is admissible for $\bm{X}\in \R^{J}$ and $\T$, if $\bm{\xi}_{j,\cdot}$ is admissible for $X_j$ and $\T$ for each $j$ according to definition \ref{de_admi_strate_schied}, i.e., it is adapted to the filtration, bounded and $\sum_{k=0}^N \xi_{j,k}=X_j$.
 The set of admissible strategy is denoted as $\mathscr{X}(\bm{X},\T)$.
 Then, if we consider all the possible time priorities among the $J$ traders at each time step, i.e. all the possible permutations that determine the time priority for each trading time $t_k$ assumed to be equiprobable, it is possible to generalize the previous definition of liquidation cost for a trader strategy, see \cite{luo_schied} for further details.
 We denote $\Xi_{-j,\cdot}$ the matrix $\Xi$ where the $j$-th row is eliminated. \begin{de}[\cite{luo_schied}] Given a time grid $\T$, the execution costs of a strategy $\bm{\xi}_{j,\cdot}$ given all other strategies $\bm{\xi}_{l,\cdot}$ where $l\neq j$ is defined as

 where $\theta\geq0$. \end{de}

 In the framework of \cite{schied2018market} we have two risk-neutral agents which want to minimize the expected costs of a strategy, i.e. implementation shortfall orders.
 Now, following \cite{luo_schied}, we consider the agents' risk aversion by introducing the mean-variance and expected utility functionals, respectively